mzjoan/mzjoan/README.md

 - 👋 Hi, I’m Joan
 - 👀 I love coding
-- 🌱 I’m a javascript developer
+- 🌱 I’m a web developer
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me joannaakele@gmail.com